femboyfin/dbdideas/survivor_perks.md

 - Increased duration of Scratch Marks suppression to **16/18/20 seconds** *(was 10/12/14)*
   - Minor numbers buff to increase perk strength.
 In practice by the time you're 14 seconds away, you've more than likely either already been found or if not you should have been able to position yourself somewhere that you can reasonably walk to continue stealthing.
 However this does increase the strength by technicality nonetheless, potentially in cases where you're immediately running to the next gen and that gen happens to be more than 56 meters away, you'll get some value out of the change.
-- Increased duration of the Killer Aura Reveal to **6/8/10 seconds** *(was 6)*
+- Increased duration of the killer aura reveal to **6/8/10 seconds** *(was 6)*
   - Mild numbers buff that should increase the perk's strength mildly without too much impact.
-- Now reveals the Aura of the Killer to any other Survivors who are interacting with the same Generator during the duration of the effect
+- Now reveals the aura of the killer to any other survivors who are interacting with the same Generator during the duration of the effect
   - Flavorful change that benefits non-partied survivors without providing much benefit to SWFs.